 Each year we publish our Annual Report & Review which takes an in-depth look at our company, our activities and our industry.

-We were pleased to achieve in 2021 Ibec’s KeepWell MarkTM , an evidence-based workplace wellbeing accreditation, which is recognised as the business standard for health, safety and wellbeing in Ireland.
+We were pleased to retain in 2022 Ibec’s KeepWell MarkTM , an evidence-based workplace wellbeing accreditation, which is recognised as the business standard for health, safety and wellbeing in Ireland.

 Louise English, Chair of the Board